Everyone needs to have the ability to call out BS when they see it and say, “That doesn’t make sense!”

 Step 1 – Know why this is critical for your personal finances

 You may think I just have something against wearing suits, but if I didn’t think critically about all these so-called rules, I’d never be where I am today.

 - “Owning foreign property will be a nightmare” (I’m a Canadian with tons of US property)

-- “You need a financial advisor” (Read why they suck)
+- “You need a financial advisor” (skip them, it’s easy)

-- “You need a bigger car for your family” (No thanks, I’d rather save a million dollars)
+- “You need a bigger car for your family” (No thanks, I’d rather save money for them)

-- “You should watch the news or you’ll look stupid” (Maybe so, but avoiding the news lets me read more and makes me sound super smart!)
+- “You should watch the news or you’ll look stupid” (Maybe so, but avoiding the news gave me time to make new financial goals which make me look smart!)

 - “You should pay off your mortgage quicker!”
 (Should I though?)

 - “Let’s go out for a few beers, you can afford it.”
 (I can afford it because I’ve learned how to avoid FOMO.)